Owning the best gaming handheld can allow you to game on the go, in bed, or even on the toilet if you wish.

 The brand-new Steam Deck OLED brings all of the incredible power and flexibility of the Steam Deck and upgrades it with a larger battery, and a far nicer screen.

 The Steam Deck is primarily designed to allow players to take their massive Steam libraries around with them.
-As many of us have huge back catalogues, it's a good way to chip away at games you might not normally play while you're on a bus or train.
+As many of us have huge back catalogs, it's a good way to chip away at games you might not normally play while you're on a bus or train.

 Along with all of those games, the Steam Deck can also be set up for emulation fairly handily, making it a great way to take retro games you own out with you too.